bahrmichael/bahrmichael.github.io/_posts/2020-08-07-archiving-data.md

 In this article we will configure the lifecycle transitions through the AWS console.
 You can also use the CDK's [LifecycleRules](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-s3.LifecycleRule.html) and [Transition](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-s3.Transition.html)s to build an Infrastructure as Code solution.

 To get started, open your S3 bucket in the AWS console and open the Management tab.
 Click on "Add lifecycle rule" to configure a lifecycle.
-By applying the lifecycle rule to the folder `aggregated`, we only transition data which has ben packaged for archival.
+By applying the lifecycle rule to the folder `aggregated`, we only transition data which has been packaged for archival.

 ![Lifecycle Rules Step 1](https://github.com/bahrmichael/bahrmichael.github.io/raw/master/pictures/data_archival_step_1.png)